grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

     F1 Score = \frac{2 * Precision * Recall}{Precision+Recall}

-Where TP is True Positives, FP is False Positives and FN is False Negatives.
+Where TP is True Positives, FP is False Positives, and FN is False Negatives.

-If we look at the change in precision, an increase of nearly 0.25, it shows that the classifier is better at labelling only Stars as Stars.
+If we look at the change in precision, an increase of nearly 0.25 shows that the classifier is better at labelling only Stars as Stars.
 Unfortunately, the drop in recall shows that we are now misclassifying more Stars than before.
-Paired with the increase in accuracy, this indicates that we are predicting more points to be non-Stars overall and due to the higher number of non-Stars, this leads us to predicting more points correctly.
-This is confirmed when we view the confusion matrices where the bottom right (TP) has decreased, whereas the sum of the left hand columns (Predicted 0) have increased by around 2000 points.
+Pair these with the increase in accuracy, which indicates that we are predicting more points to be non-Stars overall, and due to the higher number of non-Stars, this leads us to predict more points correctly.
+This is confirmed when we view the confusion matrices where the bottom right (TP) has decreased, whereas the sum of the left-hand columns (Predicted 0) has increased by around 2000 points.

 .. image:: ../../images/conf_mat_train_orig.png
   :width: 60%